 If you decide to go with a CD, double-check that there is no withdrawal penalty, and also check to see if they need a minimum balance to open one.
 Some have a lower one and others are higher, so make sure you have enough money to open one.

-It’s important to seriously vet any charity to which you choose to donate.
+It’s essential to thoroughly vet any charity to which you choose to donate.
 There are a lot of good ones out there, but there are a lot of scams too.
 You can use sites like Charity Navigator or CharityWatch to make sure your money is going to a legitimate charity that will put it to good use.
 From there, you can follow up with individual charities you like to determine whether they take automated payments and how to set that up.